-Further assistance can also be obtained by calling FSC Online Assist on 1800 652 500.
+Further assistance can also be obtained by calling FSC Online Assist on 1800 652 500 or by contacting STARHelpdesk@dewr.gov.au in writing.

 Submitting a Contract Declaration

 A Contract Declaration must be submitted via FSC Online when an agreement is reached on a tender, or a contract is signed for a project that is directly or indirectly funded by the Australian Government that meets the Scheme thresholds.
 Projects that meet the following requirements are defined as Scheme Projects for the purposes of the Scheme: